saun09/excel_standardize/README.md

 ### 🔹 app.py
 - **is_email(value)** : checks if a given value is a valid email address using strict regex pattern.
-    It trims whitespace and converts the input to a string.
+    - It trims whitespace and converts the input to a string.
+    - Uses a regex pattern to match typical email formats
+    - Returns True if the value looks like an email else false
+    - We do this to ensure that email addresses are not standardized, since they are case sensitive.

  ```python
 email_pattern = re.compile(